ersanchez/notes/git-without-github.md

    $ cd /home/alice/git-files/

-Next, on your laptop you will issue the following command to clone the repository from the server to the laptop:
+Next, on your laptop issue the following command to clone the repository from the server to the laptop:

    $ git clone alice@example.com:/home/alice/script-repo.git
    Enter passphrase for key alice_id_ed25519 (_or something like that_):